bogdan8z/NETApiToLambda/README.md

-# Deploy .net api into AWS Lambda
+# Deploy .NET API endpoint into AWS Lambda
 How can we deploy a .NET api endpoint (GET /api/weatherforecast) into a lambda